19hours/sg-statutes/Acts/Insurance Act.md

 (c) if there is more than one surviving nominee, the nomination shall be deemed to be varied by adding, to each surviving nominee’s portion of the death benefits under the policy, a share of the deceased nominee’s portion of the death benefits under the policy, such share to be calculated as follows:

-A

-x

-C,

-B

-where

-A

-is that surviving nominee’s original portion of the death benefits under the policy (as set out in the nomination);
+where A is that surviving nominee’s original portion of the death benefits under the policy (as set out in the nomination);

-B

-is the aggregate of all the surviving nominees’ original portions of the death benefits under the policy (as set out in the nomination); and
+B is the aggregate of all the surviving nominees’ original portions of the death benefits under the policy (as set out in the nomination); and

-C

-is the deceased nominee’s portion of the death benefits under the policy.
+C is the deceased nominee’s portion of the death benefits under the policy.

+[3/2009 wef 01/09/2009]

 (6) For the purposes of subsection (5), where the policy owner and one or more of the nominees die in circumstances rendering it uncertain which of them survived the other or others, then in the absence of any order of the court determining otherwise —

 (a) such deaths shall be presumed to have occurred in order of seniority; and

 (b) accordingly, the younger shall be deemed to have survived the elder.

+[3/2009 wef 01/09/2009]

 (7) A nomination made by the policy owner of a relevant policy under subsection (2) shall be deemed to be revoked if —